disidrosi/disidrosi.github.io/content/guides/02-installing-orca-macos/index.md

 TOTAL RUN TIME: 0 days 0 hours 0 minutes 0 seconds 302 msec
 ```

-If you see the above message, the serial calculation has completed
+If the output ends with `ORCA TERMINATED NORMALLY`, the serial setup
-successfully!

-Next, let's test ORCA's parallel capabilities.
-Modify your input file to enable
-parallel processing by adding the `%PAL` block, which specifies the number of
+works.
+Next, test parallel execution by adding a `%PAL` block that
+specifies the number of processes.
+Update `water.inp`:
-processes (`NPROCS`) to use.
-Update `water.inp` to the following:

 ```orca
 !HF DEF2-SVP